 Porter, Jefferson(born: 1820 - died: 1885)

-SOURCES: Will of Lucy Porter, Bourbon County (KY), Will Book M: page 430, 1850, 1860, at the courthouse in Bourbon County, KY.
-The 1870 U.S. Federal Census of Bourbon County (KY); 1850 Slave Schedule of Bourbon County (KY).
-The Bourbon County (KY) Court Order Book W, page 139; Bourbon County, (KY) Deed Book 69, page 276; Bourbon County, (KY) Deed Book 53, page 223; all at the courthouse in Bourbon County, KY.
+SOURCES: Will of Lucy Porter, Bourbon County (KY), Will Book M: p.
+430, 1850, 1860, at the courthouse in Bourbon County.
+The 1870 U.S. Federal Census of Bourbon County; 1850 Slave Schedule of Bourbon County.
+The Bourbon County Court Order Book W, p.
+139; Bourbon County, Deed Book 69, p.
+276; and Bourbon County Deed Book 53, p.
+223; all at the courthouse in Bourbon County.
 The Bourbon County Citizen, Wednesday, November 24, 2010 edition.
 The 1877 Beers Atlas of Paris, Kentucky.
-Personal interview with Martin Marderosian, current owner of the home Jefferson Porter built at 317 West Seventh Street in Paris, Ky.
+Personal interview with Martin Marderosian, current owner of the home Jefferson Porter built at 317 West Seventh Street in Paris.
 Jefferson Porter is mentioned in Black Property Owners in the South, 1790-1915, by Loren Schweninger.

-See 2nd and updated entry Jefferson Porter and Jefferson Porter (Chain of Title for 317 W. 7th Street), both are NKAA Database entries.
+See 2nd and updated entry Jefferson Porter and Jefferson Porter (Chain of Title for 317 W. 7th Street), both NKAA Database entries.